x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/set-up-incoming-faxing-exchange-2013-help.md

 ### Step 1: Deploy Unified Messaging
 <a name="step1deployUM"> </a>

 Before you can set up faxing for your on-premises or hybrid organization, you need to successfully deploy Client Access and Mailbox servers and configure your supported Voice over IP (VoIP) gateways to allow faxing.
-For details about how to deploy UM, see [Deploy Exchange 2013 UM](https://technet.microsoft.com/library/d147d4b1-32d7-476b-b76f-ee3c0b35ba49.aspx).
-For details about how to deploy VoIP gateways and IP Private Branch eXchanges (PBXs), see [Connect UM to Your Telephone System](https://technet.microsoft.com/library/92c3e029-f732-4d6d-b147-2b3006d5f088.aspx).
+For details about how to deploy UM, see [Deploy Exchange 2013 UM](deploy-exchange-2013-um-exchange-2013-help.md).
+For details about how to deploy VoIP gateways and IP Private Branch eXchanges (PBXs), see [Connect UM to your telephone system in Exchange Server](connect-um-to-your-telephone-system-exchange-2013-help.md).

 > [!IMPORTANT]
 > Sending and receiving faxes using T.38 or G.711 isn't supported in an environment where Unified Messaging and Microsoft Office Communications Server 2007 R2 or Microsoft Lync Server are integrated.